wrf/genomeGTFtools/README.md

 ## pfampipeline
 **Requires BioPython, HMMER, PFAM-A and SignalP** Script to generate graph of domains for a FASTA file of proteins.
 Both of the above scripts (`pfam2gff.py` and `pfamgff2clans.py`) are automatically called, followed by [SignalP](http://www.cbs.dtu.dk/services/SignalP/) and the R script `draw_protein_gtf.R`.
-This is called as a command on a protein file, for example on the test dataset of [nidogen](http://www.uniprot.org/uniprot/P14543) proteins:
+This is called as a command on a protein file, for example on the test dataset of [nidogen](http://www.uniprot.org/uniprot/P14543) proteins.
+The graph below illustrates some of the difficulty in identifying true orthologs, as the domain structure is quite variable between phyla.

 `pfampipeline.py test_data/nidogen_full_prots.fasta`